Chemical equilibrium: Pure substances

 for which the equation (without solid carbon) is written as:

-Multiple equilibria
+Equilibria Among Multiple Reactions

 Consider the case of a dibasic acid H2A.
 When dissolved in water, the mixture will contain H2A, HA− and A2−.
-This equilibrium can be split into two steps in each of which one proton is liberated.K1 and K2 are examples of stepwise equilibrium constants.
+This equilibrium can be split into two steps in each of which one proton is liberated.

+K1 and K2 are examples of stepwise equilibrium constants.
 The overall equilibrium constant, βD, is product of the stepwise constants.